 - Create a strapline that reflects what we believe

 - Redesign the ‘parent’ section of the school’s website, bringing into the 21st century, including adding loads more content

 - Implement a suggestion box located in reception where parents can leave their ideas, suggestions and contact details

 - We also have our new mailbox address which is printed on the back of the leaflet along with our mobile contact numbers

 We will provide you with dates, times and venue of our meetings 12 months in advance.
 These are informal meetings and anyone can attend.
-You don’t even have to say anything.
-You can just listen!
+You don’t have to say anything – you can just listen.
 You don’t have to be confident or outgoing.
 But maybe YOU can bring something to the table.
 You just need to have a desire to want MORE for your children.

 I hope you enjoy watching the Christmas school production as the children are raring to go!
 But please could I ask you to take home the leaflet which has been left on your chairs.
-I asked my husband to read this and rolling his eyes, he took the leaflet and walked off in the direction of the little boys room, mumbling he would read the first few lines.
-After 20 minutes, he returned and said ‘Wow.
-We need to do more.’
-We hope you feel the same.
+I asked my husband to read it and, rolling his eyes, he took the leaflet, mumbling he would read the first few lines.
+After 20 minutes, he returned and said ‘Wow – we need to do more.’
+I hope you feel the same.